OluAkilu/undecidedGame/README.md

 Possible Values:
 Health/HP Values (when this number reaches 0 or anything less than it, the game ends and the “player” with 0 HP loses–in the scenario that both “players” are left with 0 HP at the end of the turn, the game results in a tie.)

-Possible Actions: each player has a 50% chance of doing either of these Attack (reduces HP of opposing “player” by a random integer value from 1-10, has a 30% chance to crit which doubles dmg dealt)
+Possible Actions: each player has a 50% chance of doing either of these:
+Attack (reduces HP of opposing “player” by a random integer value from 1-10, has a 30% chance to crit which doubles dmg dealt)
 Defend (reduces dmg received by 50% always, but has 50% chance of failing)

-Ending Scenarios: this scenarios are only checked for at the end of each turn HP of CPUs reaches 0 or below - this is counted as a win or a knockout for the other player HP of both CPUs reaches 0 or below - this is counted as a double knockout Number of turns reaches 10 - this is counted as a stalemate
+Ending Scenarios: these scenarios are only checked for at the end of each turn HP of CPUs reaches 0 or below - this is counted as a win or a knockout for the other player HP of both CPUs reaches 0 or below - this is counted as a double knockout Number of turns reaches 10 - this is counted as a stalemate